uqlibrary/technology-training/Python/pandas/pandas.md

 More information about the dataset is included on [this page](https://github.com/owid/co2-data), and the codebook, which is important to understand what exactly are the variables in the dataset, is available here: https://github.com/owid/co2-data/blob/master/owid-co2-codebook.csv

-We can import it directly with pandas, without:
+We can import it directly with pandas, with:

 ```python
 df_raw = pd.read_csv("https://raw.githubusercontent.com/owid/co2-data/master/owid-co2-data.csv")